nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_isa_assay.md

 ---

 ## Addition of assays

-  **Note:** Make sure to close all isa.xlsx files before submitting a new command to the command line, as otherwise the information cannot be saved by the ARC Commander.
+> :warning: Make sure to close all isa.*.xlsx files before submitting a new command to the command line, as otherwise the information cannot be saved by the ARC Commander.

-- An assay may consist of experimental measuring data together with experimental protocols.
+- An assay may consist of experimentally measured data together with experimental protocols.
-Note: An assay identifier also sets the folder name, so ensure to avoid special characters!
 - An assay folder structure can be created by using `arc a init`.
 Under assays an assay folder named after the assay identifier is created which includes:
   - dataset
   - protocol